group-nn-at-icmab-csic/WorMe/Installation/README.md

 # Guide for install WorMe Length determination

-WorMe works in Windows OS.
+WorMe is a software developed in *MATLAB version 9.11 (R2021b)*.
+The program is deployed as an executable using MATLAB Runtime, so it can be installed and run without a MATLAB license on Windows Operating System.
+WorMe can be also used on Windows, Linux or macOS, by running the code from the main script `WM_length_determination.m` from the MATLAB Desktop interface (*version R2021b or greater*).

 On the next, is described different ways to run WorMe and the installation guide:

 - As an [**standalone aplication**](#installation-of-worme-standalone-software).
 MATALB license is not required.
 It installs automatically WorMe and MATLAB Runtime 9.11 as local softwares.
 - As a [**runtime-dependent application**](#installation-of-worme-runtime-dependent-application).
 MATLAB license is not required.
 It installs the MATLAB Runtime 9.11 and executes WorMe as a local runtime-dependent application.
 - [**Running the code from MATLAB Desktop**](#runnign-worme-from-matlab-desktop).
 License is required.
-MATLAB version 9.11 (2021b) or higher.
+MATLAB version 9.11 (R2021b) or higher.

 For to see the updated versions of the WorMe program, see: [**latest releases**](https://github.com/group-nn-at-icmab-csic/WorMe/releases/latest).